Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

 In the previous section, we described modeling languages with metamodels and constraints.
 Hereby (core) models are the instances of metamodels that shall fulfill all specified constraints.

 Whenever there is a need for several \emph{variants} of a model, one usually does not want to maintain several copies of it, individually.
-Instead, one can systematically capture the respective variability within the model, such that the variants can be automatically generated, whenever needed.
+Instead, one can follow the concept of \emph{domain engineering} and systematically capture the respective variability within one model.
+The variants can then be automatically generated from this model with variability, whenever needed.
 With such variability in a model, we speak of a model \emph{product-line}.

 This section will first extend the notion of core models to model product-lines.
 After that, it will present our approach of how constraints can simultaneously be checked for all variants of such a model product-line.